 Type vmware-vdiskmanager -x 100Gb vm.vmdk and press Enter.

 Note: Replace 100Gb with the actual size of virtual disk that you want.
 You can also specify Kb and Mb.

 - Select the virtual machine from the Inventory.

 - Click Utilities > Expand, enter the new size, then click Expand.

-- Follow the steps in Increasing the size of a disk partition (1004071) so the guest operating system is aware of the change in disk size.
+- Complete the steps in Increasing the size of a disk partition (1004071), so that the guest operating system is aware of the change in disk size.